simon-ritchie/apysc/docs_src/source/graphics_line_alpha.md

 # Graphics line_alpha interface

-This page will explain the `Graphics` class `line_alpha` property interface.
+This page explains the `Graphics` class `line_alpha` property interface.

 ## What interface is this?

-The `line_alpha` property interface will update or get the instance's line alpha (opacity).
+The `line_alpha` property interface updates or get the instance's line alpha (opacity).

 ## Basic usage

-The getter or setter interface will be (or require) the `Number` value (0.0 to 1.0).
+The getter or setter interface becomes (or requires) the `Number` value (0.0 to 1.0).

-The following example will set the 0.5 line alpha to the second rectangle and 0.25 to the third rectangle:
+The following example sets the 0.5 line alpha to the second rectangle and 0.25 to the third rectangle:

 ```py
 # runnable